 Please call the parish office at (905) 689-4857 to set up an appointment with one of our pastoral staff (usually the pastor or the associate).
 It will give you an opportunity to introduce yourself and receive basic information regarding your upcoming wedding.
-You should notify the parish of your intention to be married at least nine to twelve months in advance, and certainly before setting a date, enabling all concerned to make adequate preparations.
+You should notify the parish of your intention to be married at least twelve months in advance, and certainly before setting a date, enabling all concerned to make adequate preparations.
 A longer period may be required for various reasons, e.g. the date that you wish may not be available, one of the parties may have been in a previous marriage (and therefore requires permission from the bishop to proceed), etc.

 MARRIAGE PREPARATION COURSE: